north-road/slyr/docs/src/user_guide/tools.md

 | **QGIS** .xml | **ESRI** .stylx |

 Converts a QGIS XML style database to an ArcGIS Pro STYLX database.
-You will need to create a XML style file.
+You will need to create an XML style file.
 If this has not already been completed, refer to [14.1.1.3 Sharing style items](https://docs.qgis.org/3.28/en/docs/user_manual/style_library/style_manager.html) in **QGIS** documentation.
-Creating a XML of your styles allows for portability between software and is handy if you have curated a set of styles unique to a project.
+Creating an XML of your styles allows for portability between software and is handy if you have curated a set of styles unique to a project.